jabezsamj/bosch-cloud-developer-interview/README.md

 There are two stages :

 Stage 1 (Production unit) : When the complete fleet of devices are produced at the production unit.
-We have control over the device, to save any secret information from the device, which we can save it in our Database and use it for verifying when the devices gets onboarded from the customer premise at a later stage.
+We can save device related information, which we can save it in our Database and use it for verifying when the devices gets onboarded from the customer premise at a later stage.

 Stage 2 (Customer premise) :